-Orkney Scottish Island Cheddar Cheese
+Orkney Scottish Island Cheddar PGI Protected Geographical Indication

 Orkney Scottish Island Cheddar is a Protected Geographical Indication (PGI) cheese made in the Orkney Islands, Scotland.
 It is crafted using local milk and a unique dry stir technique developed in 1984, which gives it a firm, dense texture.
 The cheese matures for 6 to 18 months, creating medium, mature, and extra mature varieties with savory, nutty flavors.
 The production process includes hand-salting the curd for even distribution and controlled maturation for consistent quality.
 Orkney Cheddar has won multiple awards and is known for its excellent melting properties.
 It is available in both white and colored forms, with the latter containing a vegetable-based pigment.